Crash Bandicoot: 2001–2006: Transition to third party

 Crash Bandicoot: The Wrath of Cortex was originally to be designed by Cerny and published by Sony.
 After a falling-out between Universal and the two entities, developer Traveller's Tales was forced to alter the game from a free-roaming title to a standard Crash title.
 Traveller's Tales had to begin development of the game from scratch and were given only twelve months to complete it.
-The game received mixed reviews but made the Greatest Hits lineup due to strong sales.
+The game was released in 2001 by Universal and Konami (who would publish the game in Japan) for the PlayStation 2, and was followed by ports for GameCube and Xbox in 2002; it received mixed reviews but made the Greatest Hits lineup due to strong sales.

-The following year, Universal would have Vicarious Visions release their first Crash Bandicoot game, a handheld exclusive called The Huge Adventure was developed by Vicarious Visions and released to favourable reviews.
-The game would be noted for being extremely similar to Naughty Dog's Crash Bandicoot 3.
-This would warrant a sequel, N-Tranced, which would also be met to similar reception.
-During this time a subsidy of Traveller's Tales—Traveller's Tales Oxford Studio were developing a new Crash game for console.
+The following year, Universal would release their first Crash Bandicoot game, a handheld exclusive called The Huge Adventure developed by Vicarious Visions for the Game Boy Advance and released to favorable reviews.
+It would warrant a sequel, N-Tranced, which would also be met to similar reception.
+During this time Traveller's Tales' Oxford Studio were developing a new Crash game for consoles.
 This game was to be Crash Nitro Kart but due to unknown circumstances Universal moved development of Crash Nitro Kart over to Vicarious Visions.
 Traveller's Tales Oxford Studio then moved on to their next project, Crash Bandicoot Evolution.

 Crash Bandicoot Evolution was set to create a new form of gameplay for Crash, with the game planned to be a platformer/RPG with many different elements planned for the game; it eventually became Crash Twinsanity.
 Although Traveller's Tales planned on creating a Crash Bandicoot game titled Cortex Chaos and a sequel to Crash Twinsanity, Universal never picked up the games, effectively cancelling them.
 Vicarious Visions's fourth and final game was Crash Bandicoot Purple: Ripto's Rampage for the Game Boy Advance, a crossover with the Spyro franchise and companion game to Spyro Orange: The Cortex Conspiracy.

 Although Cortex Chaos and the sequel to Crash Twinsanity were cancelled, Traveller's Tales was nonetheless commissioned to develop one final Crash Bandicoot game.
 It was to be a kart racing game titled Crash Clash Racing.
 However, Traveller's Tales was taken off the project as it was given to Radical Entertainment.
 The new studio proceeded to change the project into an entirely new game, keeping only two core ideas, clashing and fusion.
 The game marked the first game published under Universal's Sierra Entertainment brand, and the first game to use Radical's Titanium Engine, receiving the title Crash Tag Team Racing.

-The following year Crash Boom Bang! was released on July 20, 2006.
-This was the first Crash game to be developed by a Japanese video game studio called Dimps.
-This was also the first game to exclusively feature a Japanese voice cast in all regional versions of the game.